influxdata/docs-v2/content/flux/v0.x/data-types/composite/array.md

 seotitle: Work with arrays in Flux
 list_title: Array
 description: >
+  An **array** type is an ordered sequence of values of the same type.
   Learn how to work with arrays in Flux.
 menu:
   flux_0_x: